GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Use buttons for buttons!
 Button elements provide accessible behaviour and built-in form submission functionality, and they can easily be styled.
 There's no point in using a div or some other element pretending do be a button.

+Give the submit button in a sign-up or sign-in form a value that says what it does, such as **Create account** or **Sign in**, not **Submit** or **Start**.

-Consider disabling the signin button once the user has tapped or clicked it.
+Consider disabling the **Sign in** button once the user has tapped or clicked it.
 [Many users click buttons multiple times](https://baymard.com/blog/users-double-click-online) even on sites that are fast and responsive.
 That slows down interactions and adds to server load.

 Conversely, don't disable form submission awaiting user input.
 (For example, don't disable the **Sign in** button if users haven't entered their customer PIN.)
-Users may miss out something in the form, then try repeatedly tapping the (disabled) signin button and think it's not working.
+Users may miss out something in the form, then try repeatedly tapping the (disabled) **Sign in** button and think it's not working.
 At the very least, if you must disable form submission, prompt the user when they click on the disabled button to explain what's missing.

 {% Aside 'caution' %}
 The default type for a button in a form is `submit`.